Experience the atmosphere at the Sawara Merchant Town Hotel NIPPONIA in the small Edo district of Hokuso, Chiba

 Special experience at Katori Jingu Shrine (image)

-Official] Sawara Shokamachi Hotel NIPPONIA
+Official] Sawara Shokecho Hotel NIPPONIA

 AOI" building

-Travel to " Sawara Shokecho Hotel NIPPONIA " on weekdays!
+Visit "Sawara Shokecho Hotel NIPPONIA " on a weekday!

 Why don't you enjoy your trip more by taking a budget trip on weekdays?

-It may be easier to make a reservation at " Sawara Shokecho Hotel NIPPONIA," a popular accommodation facility, on a weekday when it is not crowded....
+It may be easier to make a reservation at the popular accommodation "Sawara Shokecho Hotel NIPPONIA " on a weekday when it is not crowded....

 Let your soul burn in the photograph at Sawara Shokecho Hotel NIPPONIA!

 You can take a picture of yourself and the scenery only if you wear clothes that match the background.
-Japanese-style clothing is the most suitable attire for the townscape of Sawara!
+Japanese-style clothing is the most suitable attire for the streets of Sawara!
 Just thinking about what to wear and how to pose before your trip is enough to get you excited.
 It is also a great point that there are fewer tourists on weekdays than on holidays, so it is easier to take pictures!

-JR East now proposing other new ways to enjoy your trip!
+JR East is now proposing other new ways to enjoy your trip!
 Please check the official website for details.

-[Official Website] Travel to Weekdays
+[Official Website] Travel, Weekdays

 Tags related to this article